1. We have audited the attached Balance Sheet of Sambandam Spinning

 business for the purchase of inventory and fixed assets and for the

-the books and records of the company, we have neither come across nor
+sale of goods and services.
+Further we have neither come across nor

 have been informed of any continuing failure to correct major